USS Noa (DD-841): 1945–1960

-1961 – 1973
+1961–1973

 Noa completed her FRAM I overhaul on 2 May 1961, and she rejoined the Atlantic Fleet.
 After a four-week ready-for-sea period and ASROC qualification trials, she reported to Fleet Training Command, Guantanamo, for six weeks refresher training.
 Noa returned to Mayport on 23 July for a two-week destroyer-tender period alongside the Yellowstone (AD-27).

-Training followed, and the Noa steamed for the United Kingdom, for combined exercises in the Eastern Atlantic with the Royal Navy.
+Training followed, and Noa steamed for the United Kingdom, for combined exercises in the Eastern Atlantic with the Royal Navy.
 She arrived at Portsmouth, England on 6 November, and also called at Belfast and Dublin before standing in to homeport on 20 December.
-After leave and upkeep, the Noa resumed ASW training on 29 January 1962 in the western Atlantic.
+After leave and upkeep, Noa resumed ASW training on 29 January 1962 in the western Atlantic.

-The Noa returned to Mayport on 6 February for modifications to her boat davits and briefings in preparation for the recovery of both America's first astronaut to orbit the Earth and his spacecraft.
+Noa returned to Mayport on 6 February for modifications to her boat davits and briefings in preparation for the recovery of both America's first astronaut to orbit the Earth and his spacecraft.
 Preparations completed, she steamed on 11 February for the Project Mercury recovery area in the southwestern Atlantic, she reported on station on 14 February as part of the 24-ship recovery task force.